 - Information management features: These features help manage information across an intranet portal’s different tools by making it easy for managers and employees to find what they’re looking for.
 Examples include search, tagging, and categories, digital asset management (DAM), e-discovery tools, file sharing capabilities like Dropbox or Google Drive integrations, webinars/virtual conferences, RSS feeds, an events calendar, task management features.

 - People management features: These features help managers manage their teams by providing a central location for announcements, links to resources such as training materials or HR information.
 This category also includes tools that allow you to schedule and coordinate meetings and features that let employees book conference rooms right through your intranet portal.

 - Productivity features: These tools help employees improve productivity by giving them access to the correct information at the right time, anywhere.
 These features include customizable home pages, which allow team members to see tasks assigned to them or due dates for projects they’re involved in.
 They also include personalized news feeds and notifications of updates from apps your organization uses.

 - Social intranet applications: These are communication channels for collaboration, staying connected, and team building.
-The tools in this category include asynchronous intranet messaging, collaboration capabilities, forums, and in-system notifications.
+The tools in this category include asynchronous intranet messengers, collaboration capabilities, forums, and in-system notifications.

-- Intranet customisation features: Intranets need to be flexible to meet the needs of your organization.
+- Intranet customisation features: Employee intranets need to be flexible to meet the needs of your organization.
 The features in this category allow you to change aspects such as navigation menus, color schemes, and widgets for personalization.